Last updated:

 Support recovery now

-Deadly fires raged through Chile during the first week of February 2024, following days of extreme heat exceeding 95-100 degrees Fahrenheit.
+Deadly fires raged through Chile during the first week of February 2024, following days of extreme heat.
 Chile’s Valparaíso region, specifically the coastal beach city of Viña del Mar, home to 300,000 people, suffered significant damage.
+According to UNICEF, almost 160,000 acres had burned by Feb.
+28, 2024.
+More than 36,000 acres were in Valparaíso.

 These were Chile’s deadliest forest fires in history and the most devastating disaster in the country since the 2010 earthquake and tsunami that killed more than 500 people and caused $30 billion in losses.

-Since the fires, several firefighters and residents have told New York Times reporters that insufficient water and empty fire hydrants hampered efforts to contain the fire’s advance.
+After the fires, several firefighters and residents told New York Times reporters that insufficient water and empty fire hydrants hampered efforts to contain the fire’s advance.

-The wildfires left at least 1,600 people homeless in the densely populated city, where entire neighborhoods were burned.
-Several hospitals and nursing homes were evacuated due to power outages caused by the fire.
+The wildfires left at least 1,600 people homeless in the densely populated city of Viña del Mar, where entire neighborhoods were burned.

 The hilly landscape surrounding Viña del Mar made evacuation, fire fighting, and search and rescue more complicated.
 Other fires burned in mountainous areas, also complicating responses.

-Just over a month after the wildfires, authorities battled another round of devastating wildfires on March 13 along the same coast in the Valparaiso region.
-A red alert issued until March 15 showed the fires were extinguished on March 15 and contained within the early hours of March 14.
+Just over a month after the wildfires, authorities battled another round of devastating wildfires on March 13, 2024 along the same coast in the Valparaiso region.
+The red alert was canceled on March 16, 2024.
 Approximately 16 homes and 32 individuals were affected, in addition to six firefighters who were treated for injuries.

 Latest Updates